Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/Lionsberg Governance Guide/Structure.md

 ## Federated Stewardship Structure

-A legally federated [[Stewardship Structure]] is the [[Ideal]], and should be activated in all areas where possible as a pragmatic aid to governance.
+A federated [[Stewardship Structure]] is the [[Ideal]], and should be activated in all areas where possible as a pragmatic aid to governance.

 For an example of a federated Stewardship Structure, see [[Provisional Structure]].